Skip to Content

 As a verifier, you can select what information you request for verification.
 Our application implements this by creating a MobileCredentialRequest instance to define the required information, and a new variable to hold the response from the wallet application.

-1. Add the following code under the Verify mDocs - Step 1.1: Create MobileCredentialRequest instance comment to define what information to request from the wallet application user:
+1. Open the ContentView file and add the following code under the // Verify mDocs - Step 1.1: Create MobileCredentialRequest instance comment to define what information to request from the wallet application user:

 Swift